mikedh/trimesh/README.md

 * Find coplanar groups of faces (.454 s)
 * Fix triangle winding to be consistent
 * Fix normals to be oriented 'outwards' using ray tests
+* Calculate whether or not a point lies inside a watertight mesh using ray tests
 * Find convex hulls of meshes (.21 s)
 * Compute a rotation/translation/tessellation invariant identifier for meshes (from an FFT of the radius distribution)
 * Merge duplicate meshes from identifier